earnn04/Competitive-Data-Role-Predictor/README.md

 ## **Hypothesis Testing:**

 For our hypothesis test, we wanted to see whether mid-lane players deal a higher percentage (`damageshare`) of damage than top-lane players.
-This is a useful test becasue top and mid-lane players tend to have relatively similar statistics and this could be a useful distinguishing feature between those two categories.
+This is a useful test because top and mid-lane players tend to have relatively similar statistics and this could be a useful distinguishing feature between those two categories.

 - **Null Hypothesis:** There is no difference between the average `damageshare` of top lane players and the average `damageshare` of midlane players
 - **Alternative Hypothesis:** The average `damageshare` of midlane players is larger than the average `damageshare` of top lane players
-- **Test Statistic:** The differnece in means (Mean Top Damage Share - Mean Mid Damage Share)
+- **Test Statistic:** The difference in means (Mean Top Damage Share - Mean Mid Damage Share)
 - **Significance Level:** 0.05

 - **Justification:** We chose a difference in means for our test statistic because `damageshare` is a numerical feature and this is a natural measure of the center of both categories.
 We choose to conduct a permutation test because we don't know the distribution of `damageshare`, and permutations don't rely on any parametric assumptions.